 Sebago potatoes are considered an all rounder potato type and are one of the most widely used varieties potatoes.
 High in nutrients and almost fat free they have a floury texture, which fries and roasts well but might fall apart when boiled.

-Kumera Gold has a sweeter taste than the other versions in its family.
+Gold Sweet Potato has a sweeter taste than the other versions in its family.
 It has a soft, smooth texture to compliment its delicate sweet taste.

 As versatile as the others in its family, it can be enjoyed in many ways.
 Make wedges, chips, mash or roast it.